MomoRazor/platelet/CONTRIBUTING.md

 This approach allows contributions to the backend system as well, while still being relatively straight forward to set up.

+1. Run `npm i -g @aws-amplify/cli@12` to install the AWS CLI to run the upcoming commands.
 1. Set up or login to your [AWS account](https://aws.amazon.com/profile)
-2. Make sure you have the (aws-cli installed )[https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html]
+1. Make sure you have the (aws-cli installed )[https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html]
-3. Return to your cloned repository and run `aws configure`.
+1. Return to your cloned repository and run `aws configure`.
 Credentials should be obtainable from (here)[https://us-east-1.console.aws.amazon.com/iam/home?region=eu-north-1#/security_credentials] after you have logged in to your account.
 Your might need to create an access key if this you don't already have one.
     - Select the region closest to you and `json` as the default output format.
-4. Confirm that AWS Amplify cli is installed.
+1. Confirm that AWS Amplify cli is installed.
 It is added as a devdependency, but to use this, you must add `npx` before every amplify command.
 To avoid this, simply install amplify globally `npm install -g @aws-amplify/cli`.
-5. Run `amplify init` and enter the same information entered in your `aws configure` step.
+1. Run `amplify init` and enter the same information entered in your `aws configure` step.
-6. Run `amplify push`.
+1. Run `amplify push`.
 This will take some time and do a number of changes to you codebase.
 Answer any prompts with a 'y' or a 'yes'.
-7. Next you need to add a user to the pool and add it to the "SUPER" group.
+1. Next you need to add a user to the pool and add it to the "SUPER" group.
 To do this, use the `amplify console` command in your terminal, which will open the console page for your new Amplify App.
 Enter the Authentication Tab, and in the Users section, take a note of the name of the pool and click View in Cognito.
 Then select it from the list.
 In here, create a new User and then add it to the 'Super' group by going into the specific user and group in there.
-8. Back in the terminal run `amplify api console` and select `GraphQL`.
+1. Back in the terminal run `amplify api console` and select `GraphQL`.
-9. In this api console, submit the following mutation:
+1. In this api console, submit the following mutation:
    `mutation registerTentant {
 registerTenant(
         name: "name-of-user",